geoelements/research-wiki-template/README.md

 You may also have subsections with a general description of state of the art in an area.
 These state-of-the-art or background materials don't have to follow the structure described above.
 The summary describes your understanding of the background and what's missing.

-## Research workflow
+## Research workflow / How to use the wiki
 Make changes to the wiki daily or at least once every couple of days.
-Summarize what you have done and write down the methods used and the results obtained, and most importantly, your thoughts on the results.
+Summarize what you have done and write down the methods, input, code SHA commit, results, and most importantly, your thoughts on the results.
 The wiki is a living document that holds snapshots of your thought process.
 I recommend you use the active voice when writing the wiki.
 Think of the wiki as a mini-version or a subsection of your paper.
 Writing a manuscript would then be simply copying sections from the wiki and rearranging those sections.
 When you have documented your results, create a PR on the GitHub repo and assign Krishna to review the doc.

 ## Publishing
 You are required to publish your research wiki to the GitHub Geoelements organization.
 However, you may choose to have your repo as either public or private.
 Note, once a paper is published, we require you to make the